sendgrid/wordpress/README.md

 * Fixed issue: Add error message when PHP-curl extension is not enabled.

 ## Upgrade notice

+** 1.7.5 **
+* Fixed an issue with the reset password email from Wordpress
+* Updated validation for email addresses
+* Fixed an issue where some errors were not displayed on the settings page
+* Add substitutions functionality

 **1.7.4**
 * Fixed some failing requests during API Key checks.